Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 ### Creating a New Project

 Once Godot is running, you will be greeted by the project manager.
-Godot allows you to work on multiple projects, here is where you cna manage them.
+Godot allows you to work on multiple projects, here is where you can manage them.
 The window is divided into two sections, the section on the left is the list of projects that are currently on your computer.
 If this is your first time using Godot, then the list on the left should be blank.
 The list on the right is for managing those projects, each button allows for a different action.
 Currently click on the button with the text "New Project".

 The project creation window should now appear.
-The top text box labelled "Project Name" should allow you to name your project.
-The text box below that labelled "Project Path" allows you to select a location to where the project will be saved upon creation.
+The top text box labeled "Project Name" should allow you to name your project.
+The text box below that labeled "Project Path" allows you to select a location to where the project will be saved upon creation.
 Godot only lets you create a project in an empty folder, so if you pick a folder that is not empty, you can click the "Create Folder" button to create an empty folder to place your project in.